Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Threat Model and Attacker Capabilities

 Furthermore, we also assume the adversary: 1) is versed in IC design, 2) enjoys access to modern EDA tools, 3) has no means to make radical modifications to the circuit (e.g., adding new IOs or making changes in the clock domains).
 With the help of the inserted logic in the form of an SCT, the attacker will then attempt to leak confidential information via a power signature.
 Crypto cores are often the target in this type of attack \cite{HT_silicon,ParaFaultInj} -- this is also the case in our work.
 As our attack deals with power signature reading, stopping some part of the clock delivery, or even entirely, would be highly beneficial for the attack.
 However, the attacker is assumed to have no knowledge about the clock domains or clock distribution in general.
 Synchronizing and controlling the HT's trigger to totally stop the clock delivery is not an option we have considered feasible, nor is the addition of an external trigger controlled by an IO.

 A typical IC physical implementation flow is described in the left portion of Fig. \ref{fig:phys_imp_flow}.
 The attack takes place after the victim's layout in GDSII format is sent for fabrication (see red portion of Fig. \ref{fig:phys_imp_flow}).
 Suppose the attacker had access to all of the victims' data required to generate the layout (i.e., RTL, netlists, constraints, etc.).
 In this case, he/she could replicate the physical implementation flow to achieve a layout similar to the one created by the victim, yet now containing his malicious logic.
 This effort is theoretically possible but largely unpractical.
-Our threat model, therefore, assumes that the attacker only has access to the finalized layout (which is the norm when outsourcing IC fabrication) -- he/she would not be able to insert the malicious logic by replicating the physical implementation flow.
+Our threat model, therefore, assumes that the attacker only has access to the finalized layout.
+Design companies have to hand over their finalized layout to the foundry for fabrication.
+Normally, the layouts require some pre-processing steps before the start of the fabrication, which are handled by a foundry employee.
+Thus, it is during this time period that the attack can be mounted.

 Nevertheless, EDA tools already have the capability to deal with finalized designs.
 This functionality is a feature referred to as ECO.
 Thus, an attacker holding only the layout could use an ECO to modify or insert additional logic in a finalized layout.
 An ECO flow requires four inputs: a technology library, a cell library, the gate-level netlist, and a timing constraint.
 The adversary already possesses the first two, but must generate the third and estimate the fourth input.
 A gate-level netlist can be extracted from the victim's layout \cite{gds_to_gnetlist}, while the timing constraint can be estimated to a certain degree.
 Our proposed trojan insertion framework is shown in Fig. \ref{fig:trojan_ins}, where these two steps are considered.
 The details of the framework are described in the next section.